rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Interfaces are the *bread and butter* of a good Object Oriented Programmer.
 They encapsulate details, removing the burden from their clients.

-A lot of interfaces a developer encounters in the wild resemble _Header Interfaces_.
-The _Role Interface_ offers a different take on the interface, defining a clear collaboration between suppliers and consumers.
+Many interfaces a developer encounters in the wild resemble _Header Interfaces_.
+The _Role Interface_ offers a different perspective, defining a clear collaboration between suppliers and consumers and the role something plays.

 If you can mitigate some of its downsides, the Role Interface will reward you handsomely.
 They can make your Domain Model more **expressive**, **simplify clients** and make **refactoring easier**.

-So fellow programmer, don't hesitate to use interfaces more often.
+So fellow programmer, see if you can capture roles in an interface.
 Role Interfaces can make all the difference!